pivotal/docs-tap/scst-store/install-scst-store.hbs.md

       tls.server.rfcCiphers           [TLS_AES_128_GCM_SHA256 TLS_AES_256_GCM_SHA384 TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384]  array    List of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
 If omitted, the default Go cipher suites will be used
     ```

-1. (Optional) Modify one of the deployment configurations by creating a configuration YAML with the
+2. (Optional) Edit one of the deployment configurations by creating a configuration YAML with the
 custom configuration values you want.
 For example, if your environment does not support `LoadBalancer`,
 and you want to use `ClusterIP`, then create a `metadata-store-values.yaml` and configure the
 `app_service_type` property.